-Graphic Financial Profiles FY18 and FY19
+Graphic Financial Profiles FY19 and FY20

-The shape of UMA's FY19 graphic financial profile is very similar to that for FY18 as UMA experienced very similar results in its ratios.
+The shape of UMA's FY20 graphic financial profile is slightly wider than that for FY19 as UMA experienced improvements in both the net operating ratio and return on net position ratio.

-Graphic Financial Profiles FY10 to FY17
+Graphic Financial Profiles FY11 to FY18

-Changes in the shape of UMA's graphic financial for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of UMA's graphic financial profile for FY11 thru FY18 can be seen below and on the next page.

-UMA Financial Highlights FY10 - FY18
+UMA Financial Highlights FY11 to FY19